chrishoward-au/Architect/readme.txt

 = 1.9.2 =
 * CHANGED: Blueprint list now indicates layout type with an icon
+* CHANGED: Finally found a way to get the Blueprint CSS to load in the header

 = 1.9.1 : 25 March 2016 =
 * FIXED: Removed Whoops debugger